Stress-linked pairs of vertices and the generic stress matroid: Stress-linked vertex pairs

+It is natural to also consider the converse of \cref{theorem:nongloballylinked}: is it true that if $\{u,v\}$ is globally linked in $G$ in $\CC^d$ (or in $\RR^d$), then $\{u,v\}$ is \strongly{d}?
+We shall return to this question in \cref{section:concluding}.
+We note that the answer is affirmative when every pair of vertices is globally linked, that is, when $G$ is \globrig{d}.

+\begin{proposition} A graph $G$ is \globrig{d} if and only if $\{u,v\}$ is \strongly{d} in $G$ for all pairs $u,v \in V(G)$. \end{proposition} \begin{proof} The ``if'' direction follows from \cref{theorem:nongloballylinked}.
+For the other direction, let us assume that $G$ is \globrig{d}.
+If $G$ has at most $d+1$ vertices, then it is complete, and the statement is vacuous.
+Otherwise, it follows from \cref{theorem:ght} that for every pair of vertices $u,v \in V(G)$, we have $d+1 = \stressnullity{G} = \stressnullity{G+uv}$.
+Since $G$ is \globrig{d}, it is also \rig{d}, and hence every pair of vertices is $\mathcal{R}_d$-linked in $G$.
+This shows that every pair of vertices is \strongly{d} in $G$. \end{proof}

-We can also give a characterization of \strongly{d} vertex pairs in terms of Gauss fibers.
-Given a generic framework $(G,p)$ in $\CC^d$, its \emph{Gauss fiber} is the set $L(G,p) = \overline{m_{d,G}(\sharedstresskernel{d}(G,p)})$.
+We can also characterize \strongly{d} vertex pairs in terms of so-called Gauss fibers.
+Given a generic framework $(G,p)$ in $\CC^d$, its \emph{Gauss fiber} is the set $L(G,p) = \overline{m_{d,G}(\sharedstresskernel{d}(G,p))}$.
 It can be shown that the Gauss fiber of $(G,p)$ is the intersection of the contact loci $\contactlocus{d}{G}(\omega)$ for $\omega \in S(G,p)$.
 In particular, it is a linear space.
 The following statement can be shown by a dimension counting argument similar to the one we saw in the proof of \cref{theorem:affinematroidstressmatroid}.
-Since we shall not use this result, we leave its proof to the Appendix.
+Since we shall not use this result, we defer its proof to \cref{appendix:stresslinked}.